zencart/documentation/content/user/upgrading/detailed_upgrading.md

 At a high level, these are the steps to use (we will skip over the New code familiarization step).

-- Download your live store files, and put them in a folder called `store`.
+- Download your live store files, and put them in a folder called `old_store`.
 - Download a fresh copy of Zen Cart 1.5.1, and put it in a folder called `zen_orig`.
-- In WinMerge compare the files in `store` to the files in `zen_orig`, noting your changes/customizations/plugins/etc.
+- In WinMerge compare the files in `old_store` to the files in `zen_orig`, noting your changes/customizations/plugins/etc.
-- Download a fresh copy of Zen Cart 1.5.6c, and put it in a folder called `store_new`.
-Apply the changes you found in the prior step to `store_new`.
+- Download a fresh copy of Zen Cart 1.5.6c, and put it in a folder called `new_store`.
+Apply the changes you found in the prior step to `new_store`.

 > If using a 3-way compare tool, the two bullet-points above can be combined into one, so the 3-way-compare tool can visually empower you to do the copying of changes necessary.
-In this case you'd open all 3: `zen_orig`, `store`, `store_new`, and copy the differences between `zen_orig` and `store` into `store_new`.
-As well as still upgrading all your overrides in `store_new` override subdirectories.
+In this case you'd open all 3: `zen_orig`, `old_store`, `new_store`, and copy the differences between `zen_orig` and `old_store` into `new_store`.
+As well as still upgrading all your overrides in `new_store` override subdirectories.

-- In `store_new`, create the new configure files:
+- In `new_store`, create the new configure files:
     - copy `includes/dist-configure.php` to `includes/configure.php`
     - copy `admin/includes/dist-configure.php` to `admin/includes/configure.php`
-    - modify these two files, setting the values in them from your original configure files in `store`.
+    - modify these two files, setting the values in them from your original configure files in `old_store`.
-    - In each file, you want two changes: `DIR_FS_CATALOG` setting should refer to `store_new` and not `_store`, and `DB_DATABASE` should refer to a new database name, not the original one (since we're only testing at this point).
+    - In each file, you want two changes: `DIR_FS_CATALOG` setting should refer to `new_store` and not `old_store`, and `DB_DATABASE` should refer to a new database name, not the original one (since we're only testing at this point).

-- Upload `store_new` to your server.
+- Upload `new_store` to your server.
 - Make a fresh backup of your live database.
 - Create a NEW database in cPanel, using the new `DB_DATABASE` name you used in the last step of updating your configuration files.
 Fill this database from the backup that you just made.
-- point your browser to `store_new/zc_install`, which will take you through the database update process.
+- point your browser to `new_store/zc_install`, which will take you through the database update process.
 - do any install/remove steps relevant to any addons you're adding/removing
 - [Update your PHP version](/user/upgrading/php_version/) if appropriate.
-- test `store_new`, going through the shopping, buying and order fulfillment process.
+- test `new_store`, going through the shopping, buying and order fulfillment process.
 - When you're ready to go live, do the following:
   - take a final backup of your live store database for safekeeping
   - In your live store, go to `Admin > Configuration > Website Maintenance`.
 Put the store in maintenance mode, and add your IP to the list in the `Down For Maintenance (exclude this IP-Address)` field.
-  - rename your live store folder to `store_old`.
+  - rename your live store folder to `old_store`.
-  - rename `store_new` to `store`.
-Edit the `includes/configure.php` and `admin/includes/configure.php` files to change the `DIR_FS_CATALOG` references from `store_new` to `store`, and change the `DB_DATABASE` references back to the original database name.
+  - rename `new_store` to `store`.
+Edit the `includes/configure.php` and `admin/includes/configure.php` files to change the `DIR_FS_CATALOG` references from `new_store` to `store`, and change the `DB_DATABASE` references back to the original database name.
   - run the `store/zc_install` process to upgrade your live database.
   - do any install/remove steps relevant to any addons you're adding/removing
   - You're now LIVE!
   - test your upgrade
   - take your store out of maintenance mode so customers can use it again
-  - delete `store_old`
+  - delete `old_store`

 # Plugin Considerations

 In the discussions earlier on this page we assume the changes you have made are things like language file changes or maybe small code tweaks you did.
 If the changes are plugins, there may be a better way than just porting the old changes forward to the new version: you can check the [Plugins Library](https://www.zen-cart.com/downloads.php) for an updated version of the plugin.
 If you don't see one, you can ask on the plugin's support thread.
-It may be best to remove a plugin's "old" version's files before installing its new files (consult its documentation and file structure to see if much has changed), in case it's important that older files be sure to be removed.

 # Templates

 When it comes to templates, if you obtained your template from the Plugins Library, the advice above applies.
 If your template came from a commercial vendor, you should approach that vendor and ask about an upgrade.

 If you are upgrading from 1.5.4 or below, you have another decision to make: Zen Cart 1.5.5 and above are designed to be used on mobile devices as well as desktop devices.
 Your older template is likely not mobile friendly, so you may wish to get one that is.
 The built-in [responsive classic](/user/template/other_templates/#responsive-classic-template-product-page) template introduced in v1.5.5 is a good start.
+An even better option is to use the  [Bootstrap template](/user/template/bootstrap/), which is expertly maintained and completely up to date.

-HOWEVER: If you are changing your template, YOU SHOULD CONSIDER **TREATING A CHANGE OF TEMPLATE AS A SEPARATE STEP** FROM YOUR UPGRADE.
+Start with as as few template changes as possible.

 > Tweaking templates "to perfection" can endlessly delay implementing an upgrade if you aren't diligent.